janwilmake/xymake/README.md

 - ✅ OG Image for any thread, counting tokens and including usernames and images of the participant(s).
 - ✅ Change landingpage to show opportunity of unlocking your data.
 - ✅ Tweak og:image further so it renders everywhere perfectly.
+- ✅ Ensure you can only see the markdown if the main contributor of the conversation has freed their data!

 The result is what you can see at https://xymake.com.
 Change any X URL into xymake.com and you get flat text out for the entire thread + comments.